g4s8/gdf-am-2025/site/content/_index.md

 All of these happen concurrently, and only then do we fan back in and send a single request to the LLM.

-(For managers)
-this is why AI backends feel expensive and complex — one user action triggers many systems at once.
+This is why AI backends feel expensive and complex - one user action triggers many systems at once.

-(For engineers)
-this is a classic fan-out / fan-in pattern.
+This is a classic fan-out / fan-in pattern.
 If concurrency is hard to express or reason about, latency and failure handling become unpredictable.